 Starting in October there is something alluring about the smells of the upcoming season.
 Here is Minnesota, small shops are starting to produce Thanksgiving and Christmas Decor, calming music is playing, apple orchards are in full swing, and the smells of cinnamon, clove, ginger, orange, and peppermint and permeating the atmosphere.
 There is something quite delightful about the changing of the season.
 The smell of a cranberry wassail simmering on the stove basically says "Christmas!"

-Although, for the most part Midwesterners are not relishing the thought of knee high snow, cold weather, snow blowers, 4 wheel drive, digging out of snowdrifts, and the catastrophe that is Minnesota commuting; we still are looking forward to the change of pace that winter brings.
+Although, Midwesterners are not relishing the thought of knee-high snow, freezing weather, snow blowers, 4-wheel drive, digging out of snowdrifts, and the catastrophe that is Minnesota commuting; we still are looking forward to the change of pace that winter brings.

 Delightful drinks are one of the things that make the winter season bearable.
 As the winter wind howls the luscious smells of holiday aromas are a peaceful reminder that all is well.
 Yet these drinks also tend to need ample sugar as their fruits are tart and tangy.
 A THM cranberry wassail can be just the key to kicking out those nasty sugars.